-Nothing beats the 7th Arrondissement for human-scale, for walkabilty, for markets and for great restaurants.
+Nothing beats the 7th Arrondissement of Paris for human-scale, for walkability, for markets and for great restaurants.

-It's where the Eiffel Tower calls home — a pleasant family neighborhood with kids in strollers and playing in parks in the shadow of the Eiffel Tower.
+It's the quartier the Eiffel Tower calls home — a pleasant family neighborhood with kids in strollers and playing in parks in the shadow of the Eiffel Tower.
 So, before or after your visit to the Gustave's creation, take some time to wander through this delightful quartier.